tommyp/tommyp.org/src/content/blog/is-it-shorts-weather-today.md

 ![](/images/blog/is-it-shorts-weather-today/2021.png)

-_Now with more WebGL_
+_WebGL edition_

-With shareable URLs now possible, the analytics showed me that even the [Maritime & Transport technology Young Professionals society at Delft University of Technology](https://mtt-colloquium.github.io/) was linking to it.
+With shareable URLs now possible, the analytics has shown me that even the [Maritime & Transport technology Young Professionals society at Delft University of Technology](https://mtt-colloquium.github.io/) was linking to it.

 ## 2025 - Version 7.0

 So why now?

-Truthfully, I have a million ideas for projects, and although rebuilding an old one is easier, even a single page that does one thing involves a lot of work.
+I have a million ideas for projects, and although rebuilding an old one is easier, even a single page that does one thing involves a lot of work.

 As more people are now using it, they might disagree with my Hibernian definition of what constitutes shorts weather, so I wanted to allow the trigger temperature to be set.